Antcating/tmesca/README.md

 ---

 ### Usage
-From the folder in which you cloned/downloaded the script you have to go to subfolder called _python_, and run throw the console _python3 main.py_
+From the folder in which you cloned/downloaded the script you have to go to subfolder called telegram_parser, and run through the console _python3 gui.py_ or _python3 console.py_

 ---